 How much does Unsplash cost?

-What are the key features of Unsplash?
+What are Unsplash's key features?

-- Free and high image quality
+- Gratuity and high image quality

 - Ease of use and intuitive interface

-- Wide selection for generic themes
+- Vast choice for generic themes

-Weaknesses of Unsplash:
+Weak points of Unsplash:

-- Lack of specificity for advanced research
+- Lack of specificity for advanced searches

 - Risk of finding the same images everywhere (no exclusivity)